vele616/monorepo/packages/company/website/content/blog/map-filter-reduce-exercises.md

 </list-toggle>

-<typography id="age-difference-from-the-youngest-and-oldest" element="h2">Age Difference from the youngest and oldest</subtitle>
+<typography id="age-difference-from-the-youngest-and-oldest" element="h2">Age difference from the youngest and oldest</subtitle>

-Find the difference in age between the oldest and youngest family members, and return their respective ages and the difference.
+Find the difference in age between the oldest and youngest family members, and return their respective ages and the age difference.

 <subtitle>Helpful links</subtitle>